iCliniq Logo

 • Sural Nerve Neuropraxia: Sural nerves are present between the calf, heels, foot, and brain to transmit impulses.
 Therefore, damage to the sural nerve causes neuropraxia in these regions, and symptoms occur mainly in the foot and ankle.

-• Radial Nerve Neuropraxia: Radial nerve injury causes the symptoms in hand and back of the arm.
-The radial nerve carries signals in these regions, which are affected by neuropraxia, and symptoms are felt in the hand's index and middle fingers, thumb, and back.
+• Radial Nerve Neuropraxia: Radial nerve injury causes symptoms in the hand and back of the arm.
+The radial nerve carries signals in these regions, which neuropraxia affects.
+Symptoms are felt in the hand's index and middle fingers, thumb, and back.

 What Are the Causes of Neuropraxia?